eozd/bnmf-algs/README.md

 ## Requirements
 1. cmake 3.2.2 and above
 2. g++ 5 and above
-  * If bnmf_algs is built with CUDA support, then the compiler version must be compatible with CUDA version.
+  * If bnmf-algs is built with CUDA support, then the compiler version must be compatible with CUDA version.
 For example, the newest g++ version that is compatible with CUDA 8 is g++ 5.
 3. Eigen 3.3.0 and above